NuriYuri/CSDK/readme.md

 In order to use the effect functions, you need a context which provides who is affected by the effect and what's the payload of the function.

 The effect context contains the following attributes:

 - `target`: Creature that is targeted by the current action involving the effect.
 - `user`: Optional creature that might have triggered the action
 - `skill`: Optional skill that might have triggered the action
 - `cancellationReason`: Optional mutation function to call if the effect has cancelled the action
 - `data`: Payload of the effect function to process stuff.
 Example, number of HP to deal to the target.
-This value can't be mutated but its member can.
+This value can't be mutated but its member can

 #### Effect function

 Effect function are meant to be called while processing the effect for some actions.

 There's 4 kind of effect function:

 1. Computing function: Those function will have no return but are expected to mutate the members of the `data` field in the effect context.
 2. Preventing functions: Those function returns either `undefined`, `'passthrough'` or `'prevent'`.
 They are expected to effect iteration if return is defined and to change the `cancellationReason`.
 Those are meant to be used to test things like being able to set a state to a creature or to even deal damages.
 3. Noisy functions: Those functions are expected to return a StateMutation function that will make the scene perform stuff like displaying a message.